 First Sensual Moment: Most of the time the first sensual moment comes in the form of a kiss, but not always.
 Whether this moment happens is based on all the steps that came before.
 If you’ve created a comfortable foundation, built value, and conveyed interest with proper timing – then all it should take is a bold step forward to initiate this moment.

 My Perspective: Keep a mental checklist that will inform you that it’s time to make a bold move toward the first sexual moment:

 - Is this a comfortable place/time for a bold move?

 - Did this person show you at least three signs that they’re interested?

-- Did you reciprocate with emotionally weighted interest in them?
+- Did you reciprocate with an emotionally weighted interest in them?

 If all of these are a yes, then it’s time say something romantic or sexual right before you make your move.
+One of the best things to ask is, “do you want to kiss me?”
 This will heighten the moment for the person you’re with, and create a point of no return for you.
-If you say it – you have to go for it.
+If they say yes and consent, you’re going to be making out.
 Neil’s famous Evolution Phase Shift was created for just this reason, but a simple, “I feel like I need to kiss you,” will work as well.

 What I think is just as important as the going for it, is your ability to stay cool in the face of failure.
 Sometimes, you will make a move and it won’t work out.
 If you act weird, the game is over.
 On the other hand, if you can keep your cool, everything will be fine.
 In fact, I suggest if you go for the kiss and the other person turns their head – own it.
 Say something like, “You’re awesome, I would have been an idiot not to try and kiss you.”